-The Specialised Commissioning Medicines Optimisation Clinical Reference Group (CRG) works with experts from around the country to ensure that the NHS can achieve the best value for money when procuring high cost medicines.
-The CRG also finds ways to ensure patients take their medicines as directed to improve their health and outcomes.
+The Medicines Optimisation Lead and Inform Clinical Reference Group (MO CRG) was established to provide advice to optimise the use of high cost medicines, focusing on the improvement of patient clinical outcomes through the principles of medicines optimisation.
+The CRG also works with experts from around the country to ensure that the NHS can achieve the best value for money when procuring high cost medicines.

 More people are developing long-term, sometimes complex conditions, because they are generally living longer, resulting in further demands on NHS funding.